BACKROOMS (USA 2026) ***½

 Jake is the charismatic but emotionally unavailable man with whom Benji becomes obsessed.
 He is physically attractive, masculine, sexually confident, and difficult to fully understand.
 The relationship begins after they meet at an airport and start taking secret monthly trips to Amsterdam together.
 Jake initially appears exciting and liberating to Benji, but gradually becomes emotionally distant and manipulative.
 Jake embodies several themes the film critiques:

 Other characters include Rya, Robbie, Kieran and Venessa, with the most interesting one being his Aunt Janet (Lorraine Stanley), who brings her client to Benji’s home, not to mention her stealing and selling Benji’s dog Banjo and selling it for 40 quid.
 She loves Benji deeply but has difficulty expressing emotional understanding in modern language.
 She also carries trauma from domestic abuse and guilt connected to Benji’s childhood.
 Janet represents generational tension: older attitudes toward homosexuality, working-class survival mentality, and imperfect but genuine maternal love.
-Stanley steals every scene she appears in,
+Stanley steals every scene she appears in, her character being the most outlandish.

 The film, which has received, at the time of writing, 95% approval on Rotten Tomatoes, succeeds in its emotional honesty, subtle and dark humour and raw depiction of toxic gay relationships.
 The strong performances by Lloyd Eyre-Morgan and David Tag help as well.